madetech/blog/posts/continuous_delivery_tools_revisited.md

 Container images have replaced buildpacks as the way to assure consistent versions of software releases.
 Look for baked in Docker support to reduce the complexity and overhead of your pipeline.

-> We use docker images as a consistent way to base image for Ruby...
+We use docker images as a consistent way to provide base image for Rails.

 ### Pipelines/Workflow